lauge-heiberg/F1/README.md

 # F1
 ### It *zooms*.

-This is a very simple mod for learning java mixins while making a product I intend to actually use.
+This is a mod for my own learning Java Mixins, while also making a product I intend to use.
 By default, the bind is [C], but this is configurable.